top of page

 Time has taught me I can trust God when life goes off track.
 I firmly believe I’m called to wait patiently on Him.
 But I admit, it grew hard to find hope during this season of silence.

 Why wasn’t God answering prayers?
 I expected Him to.
-I knew He would.
-But why was He taking so long?
+I knew He would, but why was He taking so long?
+One question led to another.
 Why did my sister get that terrible disease?
 Why couldn’t the doctors pinpoint my son’s problem?
 When was a job going to come through?
 Frustration overrode hope.

 My heart grew heavy.
 My spirits sagged.
 Afraid to lower my emotional guard for fear I’d fall apart, my body tightened with tension.
 Headaches soon followed.